 I think it’s also a testament to the Welsh appetite for great food and drink.
-Mark and his team have recognised the growing food and craft beer scene and found some great businesses to collaborate with for their Cardiff Shack, such as Fabulous Welshcakes and Tiny Rebel Brewing Co.
+Mark and his team have recognised the growing food and craft beer scene and found some great businesses to collaborate with for Shake Shack Cardiff, such as Fabulous Welshcakes and Tiny Rebel Brewing Co.

 The ‘Welshcake Jam Concrete‘ (£5) is made by mixing at high speed frozen vanilla custard, welshcake and strawberry jam.
 It was very enjoyable and 5% of sales go to The Wallich, a charity tackling homelessness across Wales.

 You can also get creative and design your own concrete with a variety of mix-ins like marshallow sauce and hazelnut brownie.

 I love that Shake Shack UK are open to collaborating with reputable local businesses in each location and Mark is keen to expand and develop menu in the months and years to come.

 Dad can enjoy a ShackMeister Ale (£5.50 a pint) or handpicked local craft beer, Mum can have wine and the kids can tuck into a frozen custard shake or flat-top dog.
 Even the pet dog at home doesn’t go without, the Shack offers dog biscuits and ice cream to takeaway!

 I tried one of the peanut butter shakes on the launch evening, fans of snickers chocolate should look no further – a perfectly smooth consistency and taste.
 One of Mark’s favourites is a mix of peanut butter and chocolate.
 Other flavours to try include: vanilla, chocolate, caramel, black & white and strawberry.